contentacms/contenta_jsonapi/README.md

 ### CORS

-When you actually build a frontend you will likely have [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) issues.
+When you actually build a front-end you will likely have [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) issues.

-In order to allow browsers to request the contenta backend you need to:
+In order to allow browsers to request the contenta back-end you need to:

 * Copy sites/default/default.services.yml to sites/default/services.yml
 * Allow your app to access it, by replacing the end of this configuration file.